hdorgeval/jQuery-extensions/README.md

 **$.raiseEvent( options )**

-Raise Application Event Synchronously.
+Raise Application Event synchronously.

-options : Literal object that holds all data to raise the event.
+options : Literal object that holds all data needed to raise the event.
 This object has the following signature:

 ```javascript
 options = {